Gate Card Classic Review 2026

 USDT, BTC, ETH, GT

-The card's genuine advantage remains direct account integration.
+The card's advantage remains direct account integration.
 No separate card wallet, no manual top-ups.
 Your Gate.io spot balance is your spending balance.
 For active traders who already maintain a large exchange balance, this eliminates the friction of transferring funds to a card sub-wallet.

 Physical and Virtual Cards